algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 - extract the operand[^13] and the arguments[^14];
 - add them into the struct line;
 - check if null:
-  - if null throw an error free the memory allocated to the line and go to the next one;
+  - if null, throw an error, free the memory allocated to the line, and go to the next one;
-  - if not null check the types and number:
+  - if not null, check the types and numbers:
-    - if incorrect throw an error, free the memory allocated to the line and go to the next one;
+    - if incorrect, throw an error, free the memory allocated to the line, and go to the next one;
-    - if correct convert the line to machine code[^15];
+    - if correct, convert the line to machine code[^15];
 - add to the output array;
 - free the memory allocated to the line;
 - if check if EOF[^16]:
-  - if not EOF go back to the beginning of the loop
+  - if not EOF, go back to the beginning of the loop;

 ### Binary File

  - if EOF:
    - if there are errors return them;
-   - if there are no error indicate that the compilation was successful;
+   - if there is no error indicate that the compilation was successful;
  - return the binary file;
  - start the [Interpretation](#interpreter);